 3.1.4 Unavailable Firm Transmission Service for a Network Resource

 If the Third-Party Transmission Provider has not agreed to provide firm transmission services for «Customer Name»’s Network Resource within the requested timeframe, then BPA shall not be liable to «Customer Name» for any costs or penalties «Customer Name» may incur associated with the lack of firm transmission service.
-Further, BPA shall not be obligated to obtain Transfer Service for such resource.
+Further, BPA shall not be obligated to obtain Transfer Service for such Network Resource. «Customer Name» may submit a subsequent request for such Network Resource or another resource pursuant to section 3.1.1 of this exhibit.
+Such subsequent request may obligate BPA to obtain Transfer Service pursuant to terms of this exhibit and section 14 of the body of this Agreement..

-«Customer Name» shall reimburse BPA for any costs assessed by the Third-Party Transmission Provider regarding «Customer Name»’s request for Transfer Service support, regardless of whether firm transmission service is obtained for «Customer Name»’s Network Resource.
+BPA shall pass through to «Customer Name» any costs assessed by the Third-Party Transmission Provider regarding «Customer Name»’s request for Transfer Service support, regardless of whether firm transmission service is obtained for «Customer Name»’s Network Resource.

 3.2 Parties’ Payment Obligations